mtlynch/mtlynch.io/content/retrospectives/2023/09/index.md

 ### Shift manufacturing to our contract manufacturer as quickly as possible

 - **Result**: I got the manufacturer unblocked quickly but missed opportunities to speed things up.
-- **Grade**: B
+- **Grade**: B-

-I prioritized giving quick, complete responses to the contract manufacturer anytime they were blocked on feedback from me, and I felt I did well in that regard.
+I prioritized giving quick, complete responses to the contract manufacturer anytime they were blocked on feedback from me, and I feel I did well in that regard.

 I realized too late that I should have also been managing the project more proactively.
 The manufacturer has a project manager, so I assumed they were on top of things, but ultimately, I'm the one who has the most to lose if they run late.

-When they'd ask for feedback about things like the box design or the instruction manual, I'd give feedback and then forget about it until they followed up.
+When they'd ask for feedback about things like the box design or the instruction manual, I'd respond promptly and then forget about it until they followed up.
 I didn't realize until they were due to ship the final sample that I'd never seen a final draft of the box or instruction manual since giving feedback.
-The designs turned out to need more revisions, which delayed things unnecessarily, as we could have been working on that while we were waiting for other blocking tasks to complete.
+The designs turned out to need more revisions, which delayed things unnecessarily.

 ### Create a detailed plan for moving out of TinyPilot's local office

 - **Result**: We now have a month-by-month moveout plan with target dates and milestones.
 - **Grade**: A

-We have a plan, and everyone seems to be on the same page regarding the schedule.
+We have a plan, and everyone's on the same page regarding the schedule.

 There's still a chicken-and-egg problem with some of the equipment I want to sell.
 Like if we sell the printer, how do we print shipping labels to sell anything else?
 But worse comes to worst, I just store the leftovers at my house and sell from here.